George Floyd protests in Georgia

 A series of George Floyd protests took place in Georgia, United States, following the murder of George Floyd in 2020.
 11 consecutive days of protests and rallies occurred in Atlanta through June 8, 2020.
 Through July 2020, protests occurred in twenty various cities and communities in the state.

 Governor Brian Kemp announced on May 31 that he had authorized 3,000 National Guard troops ready to be deployed to cities across the state.

 Locations

 Albany

 On May 30, about 40 or 50 protesters peaceably demonstrated with signs and chants.
 They lined up along Slappey Boulevard on a vacant lot, where they were joined by local officials and supplied with bottled water by Albany police.

 Athens

 Protesters blocked Broad Street starting around lunchtime on May 29 at the University of Georgia.
 On May 31, several hundred protesters marched through downtown for several hours ending at the Arch.
-By midnight, a group of 100 would not leave, and police subsequently used tear gas to disperse it.
+At 9:45 PM local police flew a drone over the crowd to announce a 9 PM curfew.
+By midnight, a group of 100 had not left, and police subsequently fired tear gas and rubber bullets to disperse the crowd, then arrested those who remained.